Antarctica World Passport Office: Geneva

 Dimensions: 300 x 315 x 300 cm

 Exhibition history: 2015 COP21 Grand Palais, France; Nansen Initiative, Geneva, Switzerland; 2014 Le Portique, Le Havre, France

 On October 12, 2015 representatives of some 100 States from around the world, as well as international organizations, NGOs and academics, came together as part of the Nansen Initiative Global Consultation, to endorse a document called the Protection Agenda, which addresses the needs of people displaced across international borders in the context of disasters, including the effects of climate change.
 To accompany the process, academics from the University of the Arts London curated the exhibition Displacement, seeking to provide a dynamic public interface and heighten awareness of the key issues and challenges facing the urgent need to recognise the plight of displaced people across the world due to slow and sudden-onset disasters, many of which are exacerbated by climate change.

-For the occasion, Antarctica World Passport Delivery Bureau was installed in the Sicli Pavillon, Geneva as an integrated cultural component of the Nansen Initiative consultative process, foregrounding art practice and research as a methodology to add critical value to the process.
+Antarctica World Passport Office was installed inside the Sicli Pavillon in Geneva as an integrated cultural component of the Nansen Initiative consultative process, foregrounding art practice and research as a methodology to add critical value to the process.
 The exhibition was hosted by the Swiss Ambassador and the State Secretary of Norway, and Antarctica World Passports were delivered to the 350 delegates present.
 For further information see COP21.